STAMP-project/dspot/dspot-diff-test-selection/README.md

 [INFO] fr.inria.stamp.tavern.Seller;12;13
 ```

-On the standard output.

-This means that `fr.inria.stamp.MainTest#test` executes the changes introduced by the refactor.
+This means that test method `fr.inria.stamp.MainTest#test` is the only one that executes the changes introduced by the refactoring.

-You have also two files `testsThatExecuteTheChange.csv` and `testsThatExecuteTheChange_coverage.csv` which are respectively the subset of test classes and their test methods that execute the changes in a CSV format, and the changed line coverage of each test class.
+Two files are produced `testsThatExecuteTheChange.csv` and `testsThatExecuteTheChange_coverage.csv` which are respectively the subset of test classes and their test methods that execute the changes in a CSV format, and the changed line coverage of each test class.

 ## Use case example with DSpot

-In this section, we expose an use case example that uses DSpot and `dspot-diff-test-selection` in order to detect regression introduced in the changes.
-This is meant to be used in the CI.
+In this section, we present a use case example that uses DSpot and `dspot-diff-test-selection` in order to detect some regression introduced in the changes.
+This is meant to be used in continuous integration.

 First, let's have a look to the test resources of `dspot-diff-test-selection`: